#38 British Craftsmen by Thomas Hennell

 With the old limerick surfacing in memory I am unable to take seriously anything redolent of the town of Aberystwyth.
 Yet here it was that Major S.H.F.
 Johnston, author of British Soldiers, was history lecturer at University College of Wales.
 But smile suppressed we must press on.

-Johnston became interested in military history while at Oxford, and notes that in this present book he does not give a history of the army so much as the story of the British soldier – hence title.
+Johnston became interested in military history while at Oxford, and notes that in this present book he does not give a history of the army so much as the story of the British soldier – hence the title.

 British soldiers fought against the legions of Caesar, against the Normans, and in the Holy Land, but it was not until the Civil War that there was a standing army.
 Until then, private armies and “free companies” were deployed for skirmishes and campaigns as required.
 In 1645 Cromwell’s New Model Army was the first army recruited by the nation, by Parliament, ironically to fight against Charles 1st, the sovereign.
 They were full-time professionals rather than part-time militia, with a professional officer corps whose members were expressly prohibited from serving in Parliament.
 Notwithstanding the high purpose, for some years after 1645 more than half the infantry had been pressed into service.
 In those early days of the New Model Army foot soldiers were armed either with a musket or a pike, two musketeers to one pikeman.
 The sixteen-foot pike was regarded as the more honourable weapon.
 The mounted troopers, all volunteers, were regarded as the aristocrats of the army, the cavalry generally having the decisive influence over the outcome.
 Johnston writes that the New Model Army although efficient was never popular with the people, it being regarded as “the army of a religious and political faction rather than as the army of the nation”.
 After the end of the Commonwealth, and the restoration of the monarchy with the accession of Charles 2nd, elements of the New Model Army merged with Charles’ exiled Royalist army into the standing army kept by Charles.
 Therein lay the direct ancestor of today’s British Army.